-All above Financial statement are prepared inaccordance with Nepal Financial Reporting The unaudited Financial Figures are subject to change as instructed by External Auditors and

-Loan and Advances includes staff loan and accrued interest receivable on loans and are
+All above Financial statement are prepared inaccordance with Nepal Financial Reporting Standard(NFRS) The unaudited Financial Figures are subject to change as instructed by External Auditors and Regulatory Authority.
+Loan and Advances includes staff loan and accrued interest receivable on loans and are presented net of loan impairment.
 Personnel expenses includes employee bonus calculated as per Bonus act 2030.
 Previous year Figure has been restated wherever necessary.